Our Services

 |

 Wuxi is a popular tourist destination within the JiangSu Province that's at once exotic and cosmopolitan.
 It is among China's oldest cities and is known by locals as "Little Shanghai," which is about 90 minutes to the west of its larger sibling.
-Unbeknownst to many, Wuxi was ranked 2nd in Forbes Magazine's Top 10 List of China's Best Places for Business in 2005!
+Unbeknownst to many, Wuxi previouisly ranked 2nd in Forbes magazine's Top 10 List of China's Best Places for Business!

 Lending greatly to this is Wuxi's thriving New District.
 A premier investment location, it is at the forefront of national high-tech industrial development and home to more than 1,300 foreign-funded projects with a total investment of more than $10 billion.
 Headed by such flagship enterprises as Suntech Power and Evermore Software, WND is expected to complete a built-up area of one million square meters for software & animation, and another one million for R&D and innovative incubation.